tdihp/myakshack/workarounds/quickack-cni-plugin/README.md

 ## Usage

-See [testpod](./testpod.yaml) for a example pod.
+Quick ack will only be applied to pods that has annotation `enable-quickack`, once the CNI patch is applied.

-Note that the hostPath is given to block pod from being started before CNI patching.
+The CNI patch puts file `/var/run/quickack-enabled`.
+User can mount this file to block pod from being started before CNI patching.

+See [testpod](./testpod.yaml) for an example pod.